Skip to main content

 Describe the quality dimension in plain English, define what each score level means, and set the scoring range.

 All three paths start from the Evals page in the dashboard.
 Generated rubrics and templates are starting points.
 Review and refine before running evals.
+Rubric creation UI showing the three creation paths: AI generate from data, start from a template, and write your own.

 Template variables